 Option 3: Connect to Hub Site from the Site Collection

-To associate the hub site from the Site,
+To associate the hub site with the Site, do the following:

-Once you connect the site with hub, Navigation, Theme and Logo will be applied to the newly joined site.
-You won’t be able to associate a SharePoint Online hub site in to another hub site.
-Also, You can’t associate a site with more than one Hub Site.
+Once you connect the site with a hub, Navigation, Theme, and logo will be applied to the newly joined site.
+You won’t be able to associate a SharePoint Online hub site with another hub site.
+Moreover, You can’t associate a site with more than one Hub Site.